Treee/ItsATreeeClothingWorkshopMod/README.md

 ## Creating the Config.cpp File

 The easiest way to creat your own **config.cpp** file is to use and existing one as a template.
 You can find the existing configs for default assets here `C:\Users\[Your User Profile]\Documents\DayZ Projects\DZ`.
 This folder contains all the different categories of items that can be modified in the base game.
-For the jackets I used this path `C:\Users\[Your User Profile]\Documents\DayZ Projects\DZ\characters\tops\config.cpp.`
+For the jackets I used this path `C:\Users\[Your User Profile]\Documents\DayZ Projects\DZ\characters\tops\config.cpp.` There are different config.cpp's for each item type.
+Make sure to choose the correct one.

 You can use [Notepad++](https://notepad-plus-plus.org/downloads/) or [VsCode](https://code.visualstudio.com/) to view the file contents.
 Save a copy of this file in the PBO folder you created above.
 Open the copy and get ready to start modifying.
 Here are the important parts we need to make sure are present: